syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Commands.md

 {% endhighlight %}
 {% endtabs %}

-### Move to the first symbol in a column of a stencil using Page Up key
+## MoveToFirstInColumn Command

-The `MoveToFirstInColumn` command moves selection focus to the first symbol in the current column of the stencil or the first symbol of the first column if none is selected.
-Here's the code to execute this stencil command from the code-behind.
+The `MoveToFirstInColumn` command moves selection to the first symbol in the current column of the stencil or the first symbol of the first column if none is selected.
+MoveToFirstInColumn command can be executed by pressing the PageUp key.

 {% tabs %}